scrapy/scrapy/docs/ref/request-response.rst

        This encoding will be used to percent-encode the URL and to convert the body to ``str`` (if given as ``unicode``).
     :type encoding: string

+    :param priority: the priority of this request (defaults to ``0.0``).
+       The priority is used by the scheduler to define the order used to return requests.
+It can also be used to feed priorities externally, for example, using an offline long-term scheduler.
+    :type encoding: int or float

     :param dont_filter: indicates that this request should not be filtered by the scheduler.
 This is used when you want to perform an identical